RexWangSida/LearningNotes/SoftwareTesting/README.md

 - **Black-box Testing**: Testing without any knowledge of the software’s implementation.(source code inaccessible)
 - **White-box Testing**: sting that systematically uses knowledge of the system to design tests for it.(source code accessible)

+### Functional vs. Non-funtional
+- **Functional Testing**: Testing that checks whether the program provides some specific functionality.
+- **Non-Functional Testing**: Testing that assesses the program on something other than whether it provides some function.